veelawson/CHI_Tutorial/README.md

 	    words = term_probs$term,
 	    freq = term_probs$beta,
 	    random.order = FALSE,
-	    colors = brewer.pal(6, "Dark2"), # You can change the color palette by installing and loading different color libraries, like [wesanderson](https://github.com/karthik/wesanderson) plot = FALSE
+	    colors = brewer.pal(6, "Dark2"),
+	    plot = FALSE

 ```
+You can change the color palette of your wordclouds by installing and loading different color libraries, like [wesanderson](https://github.com/karthik/wesanderson)!